All Products

 Concurrent Rate Limiting

-Controls the number of simultaneously running data source table exploration tasks.
-The system supports a minimum of 1 concurrent task, with a default of 5.
+Controls the number of concurrently running data source table exploration tasks.
+The minimum is 1 and the default is 5.
 Enter an integer between 1 and 5.

 Advanced Parameter Configuration

-When enabled, allows you to set parameters for global exploration tasks to optimize performance or accommodate specific compute engines for both data source table exploration and metric analysis tasks.
+When enabled, lets you set parameters for global exploration tasks to optimize performance or accommodate specific compute engines for both data source table exploration and metric analysis tasks.

 Data exploration